michelruizfuentes/michelruizfuentes/README.md

 ### 🌼 Summer 2021

-NSF INSPIRE U2: Statistics Scholar at National Science Foundation Research Experience for Undergraduates (Spelman College)
+NSF INSPIRE U2: Statistics Scholar at National Science Foundation Research Experience for Undergrads

     - Research Project | Quantifying the Relationship Between the Elements of Market Structure and Profit Rate of Advertising Intensive Firms